WiresharkIO/ML_4_IOT_Security/README.md

 - Analysis of Datasets to be employed for classification.
 - study different approaches for model selection.
 - Presentation.
-- Implement Naive-Bayes and Random-Forest models.
+- Implement Naive-Bayes and Random-Forest(Ensemble).
 - Visualize by accuracy metrics(confusion-matrix).
+- Implement AdaBoost(Ensemble).
+- Implement MLP based model.
+- Implemented SVM.
+- Added plots and tables for comparison.

 #### To-Do
-- Implement MLP based model.
-- Implement CNN based model.
-- Improve accuracy by feature selection and other approaches(to be analyzed).
+- Improve accuracy by feature selection and hyper-parameter tuning(to be analyzed).